JUST ONE DAY

 “I love you.”

-And we repeated the cycle two more times until I got into the car and shut the door, laughing, and she went back into the house and shut her door to be alone for the evening.
-I was giggly with excitement for the possibility the future held.
+And we repeated the cycle two more times until I got into the car, shut the door, and laughed and laughed as she went back into the house and shut her door to be alone for the evening.
+I was giddy with excitement about what the future held, and so grateful I had taken the risk of flying here.

 And that was the last time I saw her alive.

-I can’t describe the pain of losing my mother at the age of 27 years old.
-I can’t describe the pain of thinking we were on the path to the relationship I had dreamed of my entire life only to lose it 3 months later.
+I can’t describe the pain of losing my mother at the age of 28 years old.
+I can’t describe the pain of thinking we were on the path to the relationship I had dreamed of, only to lose it 3 months later.
 What do you say when the worst thing in the world happens?
 When your mother goes into a coma at the age of 47, weeks after she determined life was worth living after all?
 She was too late.
 I was too late.

 I have a choice.
-I can allow the pain to numb me into a living death, angry at being cheated, outraged by the injustice, and justifiably bitter for the cruelty of the loss.
+I can allow the pain to numb me into a living death, angry at being cheated, outraged by the injustice, and justifiably bitter at the cruelty of the loss.
 Or I can choose to focus on the millisecond of love that we shouted across her front yard as I stomped through the snow and mud and cold of that dark night.
-I can choose to focus on the joy that darted in and out like a humming bird chasing pollen in the summer sun, the brief moment that held the small burning ember of faith that was instilled by the gift of that one day.
-Sometimes that’s all we get.
+I can choose to focus on the joy that darted in and out like a hummingbird chasing pollen in the summer sun, the brief moment that held the small, burning ember of faith instilled by the gift of that one day.
+I can bask in gratitude for the miracle of getting one.
+This one day lives in my heart forever.

 The End.